 Tilted shelves required a shoe fence or ledge to prevent the shoes from sliding forward off the shelf.
 Here’s Quick tip: For really pretty shoe shelves, ask if you can forgo the front shoe fence and instead have a rod added to the back of the shoe shelf so the heels of your shoes can be hooked behind the rod.
 That way the rod is hidden, giving the shoe shelves a clean, uncluttered look.

-The main disadvantages of using tilted shelves for you shoes is tilted shelves are more expensive and they take up more space.
+The main disadvantages of using tilted shelves for your shoes is tilted shelves are more expensive and they take up more space.
 You usually have one or two fewer shelves per wall because of the tilt.
-So tilted shelves aren’t the most efficient use of space.
+So tilted shelves are pretty, but they aren’t the most efficient use of space.

 Finally, tilted shelves are not very versatile.
 They can pretty much just be used for shoes.
 So if your shoes collection decreases in size over time, you’ll be stuck with tilted shelves that you can’t readily utilize for other things.